emqx/cloud-docs/en_US/deployments/http_authz.md

 ## How HTTP Authorization Works

-The authorization process resembles an HTTP API call, where EMQX, acting as the request client, needs to construct and send a request to the HTTP service according to the "API" requirements, and the HTTP service must return results according to the "client's" requirements:
+The authorization process resembles an HTTP API call, where EMQX, acting as the request client, needs to construct and send a request to the HTTP service according to the "API" requirements.
+The HTTP service must return results according to the "client's" requirements:

 - The response `content-type` must be `application/json`.
 - The authorization result is indicated by `result` in the body, with possible values `allow`, `deny`, `ignore`.